Japanese nightlife rules to follow

-Before you begin prowling the streets, here are some important Japanese nightlife rules and etiquette you must know when drinking with the Japanese.
+Before you begin prowling the streets, here’s a guide on important Japanese nightlife rules you must know when drinking with the Japanese.
 Else, you might just find your night ending with you running from the yakuza – if you’re still sober, that is.

 1. Bring enough cash